-The doctrine of “bad faith” by an insurance company does not apply to every disability insurance claim.
+The doctrine of “bad faith” by an insurance company does not apply to every long term disability insurance claim.
 In fact, it only applies to state law claims against an insurance company based on the company’s conduct in handling a claim for individual disability insurance benefits.
 In other words, bad faith laws apply only if ERISA regulations do not apply.
 As described in other areas of this website, ERISA rules and regulations apply to most group disability plans.
 Because ERISA regulations are Federal regulations, ERISA regulations trump all State laws that relate to employee fringe benefits.
 This is the legal doctrine of preemption, and it means that ERISA regulations preempt most bad faith laws in ERISA claims.

 According to Black’s Law Dictionary, “bad faith” is defined as: “The opposite of ‘good faith,’ generally implying or involving actual or constructive fraud, or a design to mislead or deceive another, or a neglect or refusal to fulfill some duty or some contractual obligation, not prompted by an honest mistake as to one’s rights or duties, but by some interested or sinister motive.”